 Peter Fallon was born in Germany in 1951 and grew up on his uncle’s farm near Kells in County Meath.
-He is an Honours Graduate of Trinity College, Dublin, where, in 1994, he was Writer in Residence and where he has been Adjunct Professor of English.
+He is a Graduate of Trinity College, Dublin, where he has been Writer in Residence and Adjunct Professor of English.

-Peter Fallon has given readings all over the US, in Europe, Canada, and Japan.
+Peter Fallon has given readings in the US, Europe, Canada, China and Japan.
 In 1990 he edited, with Derek Mahon, the best-selling anthology The Penguin Book of Contemporary Irish Poetry.
-His selected poems, News of the World, was published by Wake Forest University Press in 1993.
-An expanded edition, News of the World: Selected and New Poems, was published in Ireland in 1998 and was included in The Irish Times ‘Books of the Year’.

 Peter Fallon received the 1993 O’Shaughnessy Poetry Award from the Irish American Cultural Institute.
 He was the inaugural Heimbold Professor of Irish Studies at Villanova University and has been Burns Professor at Boston College.
 He is a member of Aosdána and Honorary Member of the RHA.
 He lives in Loughcrew in County Meath where he farmed for many years.